jacebenson/jace.pro/src/post/2020-05-24-glide-freaking-query-wow/index.md

 ### Complex Queries should work how you expect

 Queries that use both "AND" and "OR" logic.
-How do you think this is evaluated?
+How is this evaluated?

 | GlideRecord Example | GlideQuery Example |
 | --- | --- |